eth-protocol-fellows/cohort-seven/projects/lodestar-eip-7732-builder.md

 **Evolving EIP-7732 / Gloas specs.** Gloas is still draft, and builder-adjacent containers, deadlines, signing roots, and API surfaces may move during the cohort.
 The builder should keep bid construction, signing, cache keys, and reveal logic modular enough to follow those changes.

 **Builder service boundary.** The cleanest home for `lodestar builder` is not obvious; the first prototype may need to live near existing beacon-node or validator-client services to reuse code.

-**Base branch uncertainty.** `unstable`, a Glamsterdam devnet branch, or FOCIL-related work based on discussions with the Lodestar team -- kept open deliberately.

 **Builder identity, registration, and balance.** Builders onboard through dedicated EIP-8282 deposit/exit request contracts (deposits carry inline-verified proofs of possession; exits are authorized by the builder's execution address), need active status and excess balance covering bids plus pending payments.
 Registration must be reproducible on a devnet, and deposit-signature verification is a known performance surface ([Lodestar #9436](https://github.com/ChainSafe/lodestar/pull/9436)).